cocbin/CBTableViewDataSource/README.md

 # English
 # iOS development - DataSource - the mystical magic，help you to use TableView in an elegant way.

-### If there is any mistake in this English README,please contact with me.
+### If there is any mistake in this translation,please contact with me.
 ### Introduction

 Recently，I am tring to restruct my code，and find out that every viewController includes a long gross code to define `dataSource` and `delegate`.As result，I create CBTableViewDataSource when I restruct `dataSource` elegantly.